Oregon counties request trucks for bodies as deaths climb - Local News 8

 Associated Press

 BEND, Ore.
-(AP) — The death toll from COVID-19 in Oregon is climbing so rapidly that some counties cannot handle the number of bodies and have requested refrigerated trucks to hold them.
-The state emergency management department says refrigerated trucks to hold bodies have been requested by Tillamook County and by Josephine County.
+(AP) — The death toll from COVID-19 in Oregon is climbing so rapidly in some counties that the state has organized delivery of one refrigerated truck to hold the bodies and is sending a second one.
+The state emergency management department says refrigerated trucks to hold bodies have been requested by Tillamook and Josephine counties.
 A refrigerated truck arrived in Tillamook County on Friday, loaned by Klamath County.
 In a statement, the Tillamook County commissioners said that from Aug.
 18 to Aug.
 23, there were six new COVID-19 deaths in the county, surpassing the five total deaths that occurred during the first 18 months of the pandemic.